QuakeWatch Server Manual

 runAllNum.bat - Window batch file for

-launching both programs, using IP number instead
+, using IP number instead of host name

 conf/QWServerConfig.xml - A sample